 Inventories of the products have historically been through personal communication with those individuals who take part in their collection.
 Recently, inventory projects have begun to formally list the available products, and are even attempting to correlate site specific factors with their abundance.
-These factors can then be cross referenced with existing databases such as forest cover mapping, to provide a spatial inventory (Berch et.al.
+These factors can then be cross referenced with existing databases such as forest

+McBride Community Forest 2003 Management Plan cover mapping, to provide a spatial inventory (Berch et.al.
 2002).
+Conducting TEM inventory work through 2 year FIA project.

-Objective Strategy Develop opportunities for the collection of Identify potential natural production areas. botanical products.
-Coordinate other management activities such as harvesting and recreation development, which could protect, maintain or improve natural production of botanicals.
-Assess the potential to build markets and a Delegate a non-timber forest product manager or licensing system for the economic development technician to establish an economically of botanical collection. sustainable trade centre.
+Objective Strategy Update/Comment Develop opportunities for Identify potential natural TEM through FIA. the collection of botanical production areas. products.
+Coordinate other management Ongoing consideration. activities such as harvesting and recreation development, which could protect, maintain or improve natural production of botanicals.
+Assess the potential to Delegate a non-timber forest Possible function of Economic build markets and a product manager or technician to Development Officer? licensing system for the establish an economically economic development of sustainable trade centre. botanical collection.